MicrosoftDocs/visualstudio-docs/docs/ide/reference/diff.md

 ---
 # /Diff (devenv.exe)

 Compares two files.
 The differences are displayed in a special Visual Studio window.
+See [Compare files - diff view](../compare-with.md)

 ## Syntax